-Prerequisite: One of the entry level programming courses or permission of instructor.
+Advanced ProgrammingCSCI-1073 hoursPrerequisite: One of the entry level programming courses or permission of instructor.
 This course covers disk file structure, creation, and management.
 Emphasis is placed on logic methods of data file use.
 Topics include utility programs, and file types within a specific language.
 This course may be repeated as computer languages change.

-CSCI-108 Programming in C++ 3 hours

-This course studies problem solving tools and techniques. program design, and syntax and semantics of programming languages using C. Emphasis is placed on structured programming using the following control structures: sequence, repetition, and selection.
-Students will be introduced to the C editor, debugger, and compiler.
+Programming in C ++CSCI-1083 hoursThis course studies problem solving tools and techniques, program design, and syntax and semantics of programming languages using C. Emphasis is placed on structured programming using the following control structures: sequence, repetition, and selection.Students will be introduced to the C editor, debugger, and compiler.